 Is the hopper enabled?
 Is buying enabled?

 Has the configured time passed?
-If so, is the percentage (%) loss hit?
-This percentage is calculated from the moment position is created.
+If so, is your token hitting the percentage (%) loss?
+This percentage is calculated from the moment a position is created.
 When a position successfully performs a DCA action, it will have to dip your % loss to hit again.

 Do you have a config pool enabled?
 Maybe you have different settings in your config pool.